 Application Deadline: Friday, October 22, 2021Please contact Rachel Henderson if you have any questions regarding the GPER Mini-Grants process and/or application.

 This strand supports the proposer’s commitments to a conference to present on physics education research to the physics community (i.e. travel, registration costs, workshop costs, poster printing, etc.).
 All conferences will be considered; however, the 2022 APS April conference will be prioritized.
 Partial support is more likely than full support.
-Although the APS April Meeting will be held virtually, the funding from this strand could be used toward other conference costs such as registration, childcare, etc. Grants are capped at $700 in this strand.
-Preference is given to early-career members of the AAPT and APS community including senior and recent graduate students, post-doctoral researchers, and other early-career members such as pre-tenure track faculty, instructors, lecturers, as well as visiting and adjunct teaching faculty.
+Conference support grants are capped at $1000 in this strand.
+Preference is given to members of the APS community who have limited conference resources.
 Researchers presenting a PER talk who have not previously presented in a PER session at an APS meeting will be given priority.
-Proposals are limited to one page and must state whether the presentation is invited or contributed.
+Proposals are limited to two pages and must state whether the presentation is invited or contributed.

 This strand is designed to support individual members who are facing unanticipated financial challenges (e.g., loss of graduate student support due to budget reductions; lack of affordable childcare due to school closures; bereavement travel expenses).
 Personal mini-grants have a maximum of $1,000 per award.

 The Mini-grant Chair receives all grants, checks them for compliance with the RFP, and sorts into bins by strand.
-The Mini-grant Sub-Committee members read all grants and rank them in a shared spreadsheet, then meets as a committee to come to consensus on a recommendation for how to apportion funds.
+The Mini-grant Sub-Committee members read all grants and rank them in a shared spreadsheet, then meet as a committee to come to consensus on a recommendation for how to apportion funds.
 The recommendation is presented to the Executive Committee as a whole for their approval.
 The Grants Chair notifies all applicants of the outcomes.
 Please note that all current and future GPER Executive Committee members will have access to applications.